Let me pose a scenario to you, and you tell me if you’ve ever experienced it before:

 Dance lessons as models

-I argue to you that a dance lesson is nothing more than a mental model for understanding the infinitely varied and complex tasks that a human body must perform in order to create the varied, rhythmic movements we usually refer to as ‘dance’.
+I argue to you that a dance lesson is nothing more than a mental model for understanding the infinitely varied and complex tasks that a human body must perform to create the varied, rhythmic movements we usually refer to as ‘dance’.
 What a definition, huh?
 Gotta love semantics.

 We use thousands (probably hundreds of thousands) of different metaphors to help coerce our multi-potent meat-machines (bodies) into the various forms and movements that we find most pleasing based on aesthetics, biomechanics, and social conventions.
 If you’ve ever heard a teacher tell you to think of your hips like a bowl full of water, you’ve experienced this.
 Have you heard someone describe posture as imagining you’re being suspended from the crown of your head, letting your spine hang below?
-It’s a great story, and incredibly effective, but ultimately it’s still just a metaphor.
+It’s a great story and incredibly effective, but ultimately it’s still just a metaphor.

 Every time someone explains something in dance, they’re using an abstraction.
-I think that’s really important, so I’m going to say it again, but this time with fancy bolding and italics so you know I mean it: Every time someone explains something in dance, they’re using an abstraction.
-Every single time.
+I think that’s really important, so I’m going to say it again, but this time with fancy bolding and italics, so you know I mean it: Every time someone explains something in dance, they’re using an abstraction.
+Every. single. time.

-Not to get too woo-woo about it all, but the reality of our lives is that we’re a bunch of atoms, arranged in a particular way, hurtling through space on a rock that we all pay lip service to caring a lot about, and sometimes we shake and move those atoms based on our subjective, multifaceted perception of waves of energy traveling through the atoms of air that we interact with.
+Not to get too woo-woo about it all, but the reality of our lives is that we’re a bunch of atoms, arranged in a particular way, hurtling through space on a rock that we all pay lip service to caring a lot about, and sometimes we shake and move those atoms based on our subjective, multifaceted perception of waves of energy travelling through the atoms of air that we interact with.

 Never mind, that was way too woo-woo.

 As I’ve argued elsewhere, this kind of downsampling and simplification is actually a really good thing.
-It’s fantastically useful to not have to actively think about the process of creating ATP in my mitochondria every time I want to move a muscle.
+It’s fantastically useful not to have to actively think about the process of creating ATP in my mitochondria every time I want to move a muscle.

 Did anyone else hear a memory of a teacher whispering “the powerhouse of the cell” as you read that?